frainfreeze/tundra/README.md

 - fast and simple to setup and configure
 - minimal dependencies: just the `pandoc` on unix-like systems
 - generates static content: easy to host anywhere
-- syntax highlighting for over 100 languages, out of the box
+- syntax highlighting out of the box
 - blog friendly

 ## Demos